Bambo-Rambo/RNG-Guides/DexNavRNG.md

 ### Step 1 – Choosing the target TinyMT Index in Tiny Finder

-The **TinyMT prng state** determines species (slot), shininess, HA, egg move, potential, held item, nature sync and level boost (+10).
+The **TinyMT prng state** determines species (slot), shininess, HA, egg move, potential, held item, nature sync and the possible (+10) level boost.

-The **MT state** mainly determines IV spread and gender.
+The **MT state** mainly determines the IV spread and gender.
-If shiny, HA and synchronize checks fail from TinyMT though, MT determines the values of PID, ability (1/2) and nature.
+However, if shiny, HA and synchronize checks, fail from TinyMT, MT will determine those values instead (not recommended, we will pull them from TinyMT no matter what, unless you don't care about them).

-We are looking for a good TinyMT index first because the only way to get a new seed is by resetting the game.
+We are looking for a good TinyMT index first because the only way to get a new TinyMT seed, is by resetting the game.
 When we find something that covers our expectations, we will focus on the MT seed which can be refreshed pretty quickly (takes around 5 seconds if you are using the NTR Helper).
 We don't want to find a frame with a nice spread (MT) only to realize that there are no good TinyMT indexes to combine with.